-There are an estimated 500,000 Cham in Cambodia, where they live as Muslim minorities in a majority Buddhist country.
+There are over a quarter of a million Cham in Cambodia, where they live as Muslim minorities in a majority Buddhist country.
 These followers of Islam make up less than three percent of the Cambodian population.

 The first missionaries began work among the Cham in 1972.
 Yet today, there are still no churches.
 The New Testament was recently completed in 2021, but only a handful of people are using it.